NHOrus/srwq-compilation/episode-02.md

 Russel is also exitting his unit, holding onto his tweed cap as he hops down off the Gespenst, and Ibis is climbing out of her cockpit.
 You're not sure you've ever seen a person carrying so many guns before: She has at least 4 pistols on her belt, a holdout pistol in each boot, a belt of grenades over her shoulder, and she's retrieving an SMG from under her pilot seat.
 Latooni has vanished.

 Your long-lost pal Irm's voice calls over the tannoy.
 "Welcome to Kazahara Airlines, ladies.
-Things are a little fuzzy at the moment, so perhaps you'd all like to come up to the bridge to have a chat and maybe a light aperatif."
+Things are a little fuzzy at the moment, so perhaps you'd all like to come up to the bridge to have a chat and maybe a light aperitif."

 "Er, what about me?" queries Russel.

-"Sorry, there's no Guiness and no Lighter Fluid, so I guess you'll have to go thirsty."
+"Sorry, there's no Guinness and no Lighter Fluid, so I guess you'll have to go thirsty."

-WHAT DO YOU DO?
+>WHAT DO YOU DO?
 DO YOU HAVE A PLAN?

 You head up to the cockpit.
 There you find Irm manning the sensors and comms, an older man who looks a lot like Irm piloting, and Latooni in a corner seat, pouring over some maps and an iTablet.